bennyhuo/KotlinBlogTranslation/original/How do you traverse a map.md

 <p></p>
 {% endraw %}

 Variables a and b get the values returned by component1() and component2() called on element of the collection.
-Goes without saying, <strong>these functions can be extensions</strong>.
+Goes without saying, **these functions can be extensions**.
-<strong>Note</strong>: Multi-declarations will be available in the upcoming Kotlin M3, currently you can try them out using our nightly builds.
+**Note**: Multi-declarations will be available in the upcoming Kotlin M3, currently you can try them out using our nightly builds.
 ## Back to maps

 Now, let’s come back to the map example.
 It’s easy now: we can simple provide component functions for Map.Entry, and the example above will work.